open-telemetry/opentelemetry-java-contrib/contrib/jmx-metrics/README.md

    but returns an `MBeanHelper` instance representing all matching MBeans for usage by subsequent `InstrumentHelper` instances (available via `otel.instrument()`) as described below.
 It is intended to be used in cases where your given `objectNameStr` can return a multiple element `List<GroovyMBean>`.
+- `otel.mbeans(List<String> objectNameStrs)`
+   - This method is equavalant to the above method except, it adds support for multiple ObjectNames.
+This support is meant for when there are multiple mbeans that relate to the same metric and can be seperated using labels in `otel.instrument()`.

 - `otel.instrument(MBeanHelper mBeanHelper, String instrumentName, String description, String unit, Map<String, Closure> labelFuncs, String attribute, Closure instrument)`
    - This method provides the ability to easily create and automatically update instrument instances from an